asyncapi/community/docs/onboarding-guide/tools-and-setup.md

 weight: 60
 ---

-## Tools and setup for technical writers
+## Tools for technical writers

-To effectively contribute to the AsyncAPI project documentation, you will need the following range of tools and local setup to author technical documentation.
+To effectively contribute to the AsyncAPI project documentation, you will need the following range of tools to author technical documentation.

 ### Hardware and Internet
 - A laptop or desktop computer capable of running the tools necessary for contributing to the project.